The Prime Mover

 "The Prime Mover" is episode 57 of the American television anthology series The Twilight Zone.
-It originally aired on March 24, 1961 on CBS.
+It originally aired on March 24, 1961, on CBS.

 Opening narration

 Plot

 Small-time gambler Ace Larsen discovers that his partner, Jimbo Cobb, has telekinetic powers after a car overturns outside their café and Jimbo moves the car without touching it.

 Ace plans to use Jimbo's powers to win big in Las Vegas, and he takes his girlfriend Kitty with them.
-Ace wins many jackpots, disregarding Jimbo's headaches from the use of his powers and his growing moral concerns over what they are doing.
-Kitty is repulsed and leaves, so Ace uses his newly acquired cash to lure the attention of the casino's cigarette girl and bets the pile in a game of craps, just as Jimbo's powers appear to "run out".
-The loss awakens Ace to the reality of what he has become, and he and Jimbo have a good laugh over their misfortune.
-The three return home.
+Ace wins every bet he makes, disregarding Jimbo's headaches from the use of his powers and his growing moral concerns over what they are doing, and accumulates hundreds of thousands of dollars in winnings.
+Kitty becomes disgusted with Ace's behavior and leaves, so Ace hires the casino's cigarette girl as his companion for the night and has the manager call Phil Nolan, a notorious gangster from Chicago.
+Ace and Nolan begin a private game of craps, with Ace winning roll after roll.
+Ignoring Jimbo's interruptions, Ace decides to bet all his money on the next roll but unexpectedly loses; Jimbo says afterward that his powers had suddenly failed him.
+The loss awakens Ace to the reality of what he has become, and he and Jimbo have a good laugh over their misfortune and return home with Kitty.

 Back at the café, Ace asks Kitty to marry him just as Jimbo drops his broom.
 She flips a coin, and Ace calls "heads".
-Kitty doesn't show Ace the coin or tell him the result of the coin toss; Kitty simply accepts his proposal.
+Without showing Ace the coin or telling him the result of the flip, she decides to accept his proposal.
 As they embrace, Jimbo picks up the broom telekinetically, revealing he faked his loss of power to snap Ace out of his greed.